bhargavchippada/OSLabs/lab6/README.txt

 13) bool alive :- whether or not this thread is dead

-14) struct Thread_Queue joinQueue :- queue of the threads to be exited
+14) struct Thread_Queue joinQueue :- queue of the threads to be exited before this

 15) int exitCode :- exit code of this thread /**********************************************************/